MahApps/mahapps.com/input/docs/controls/rangeslider.md

 It is also coerced: it can never exceed half the track length once the side thumbs are accounted for.
 The value-to-pixel mapping subtracts it from the usable width, which is why the thumbs above straddle the midpoint rather than sitting on it.

 :::{.alert .alert-info}
-The XML documentation on `MinRangeWidth` in the library reads *"Get/sets the minimal distance between two thumbs"*, which describes `MinRange` instead.
-The API reference repeats it, so go by the table above.
+In a released version the XML documentation on `MinRangeWidth` reads *"Get/sets the minimal distance between two thumbs"*, which describes `MinRange` instead, and the API reference repeats it.
+Both comments were rewritten on `develop` by [#4580](https://github.com/MahApps/MahApps.Metro/issues/4580); until that ships, go by the table above.
 :::

 ## Colours